 |DFA Investment Grade Fixed Income||10%|

-You’ll notice that the equity mix is about evenly split between Canadian, U.S. and international, just like the Compete Couch Potato.
+You’ll notice the equity mix is about evenly split between Canadian, U.S. and international, just like the Compete Couch Potato.
 The international equity component (like the Vanguard Total International Stock ETF) also includes emerging markets.
 The total number of stocks in the DFA fund is close to 8,000, while the Complete Couch Potato has more than 10,000.

 The main difference, of course, is that about one-third of the DFA equity portfolio gets the small/value tilt from the Vector funds.
 Another is that about a third of the foreign currency exposure is hedged.
 Partial hedging is also a technique used by many pension funds: it’s a sensible strategy for Canadians, but it’s expensive and a bit difficult to do with ETFs.
 I’ve left the Complete Couch Potato unhedged for that reason.